vicc/chameleon/README.md

 If a `UIViewController` is embedded inside a `UINavigationController` the `navigationBar`, anything inside of it can be "flatified" (Take a look at the sample app for more information).

 #####Implementing Flatify
 Implementing this feature is so easy, there was no need to build a Chameleon shorthand.
-All you have to do is:

 ######Normal Convention:
 `[self flatfify];`